tfausak/tfausak.github.io/_posts/2012-03-27-ios-web-app-icons-and-startup-images.md

 Startup images for retina iPhones should be twice the resolution, `640x920`.
 Unfortunately, linking to a retina startup image isn't as easy as the icon.
 The `sizes` attribute doesn't work for startup images.
-Looking for a workaround to this lead me to a [Gist about iOS web app configuration][3].
+Looking for a workaround to this lead me to a Gist about iOS web app configuration.
 It reminded me that startup images are just `<link>` elements that can be targeted using media queries.

 All iPhones report their resolution as `320x480`.
 This means a media